kishank12312/fastfood/README.md

 **Additional Dependecies:** GIS Libraries: GDAL, PROJ and GEOS.
 Installed with the help of heroku-geo-buildpack (https://github.com/heroku/heroku-geo-buildpack)

-Hosted on Heroku at https://ffonline253.herokuapp.com/
+Hosted on Heroku at https://ffonline253.herokuapp.com/ [Deprecated]